babelouest/glewlwyd/README.md

 ![CodeQL](https://github.com/babelouest/glewlwyd/workflows/CodeQL/badge.svg)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3475/badge)](https://bestpractices.coreinfrastructure.org/projects/3475)

+## Disclaimer

+Glewlwyd is mostly developped by myself on my free time, with gracious help from users.

+Nevertheless, it hasn't been audited or fully tested by external developpers.

+Glewlwyd can take a central place in a system where applications and environments need authentication and authorization, be aware of the risks: bugs, non discovered vulnerabilities, etc.

+I recommend not to use Glewlwyd in production, more likely to test OAuth2/OpenID behavior, MFA connections, or IdP in general.
+You can also explore its functionalities and help yourself with its source code for other implementations.

+If you intend to use it in production, it's highly recommended to follow the documentation and enable only the features you will use.

 ## Experimental Single-Sign-On (SSO) server with multiple factor authentication for OAuth2 and OpenID Connect authentication

 **[Glewlwyd 2.7.6 is available](https://github.com/babelouest/glewlwyd/releases/latest).
 Feel free to [install](docs/INSTALL.md) it, test it, use it ([with precautions!](#disclaimer)), and [send feedback](https://github.com/babelouest/glewlwyd/issues) if you feel like it!**